Driving In Israel With a Foreign Driver’s License

 When are Israeli residents eligible to drive in Israel with a foreign driver’s license?

-In order to drive in Israel using a foreign license, an Israeli resident must meet all of the following conditions:
+Israeli residents (including A5 visa holders, returning residents, etc.) who wish to drive in Israel with their foreign driver’s license must meet all of the following conditions:

 1. Minimum age as specified above.